Skip to main content

 Heads of the Regional Education Authorities

-The Regional Education Authorities (REAs) are organisational units of the government administration at the province (województwo) level.
+The REAs are organisational units of the government administration at the regional or province (województwo) level.
 A candidate for the Head of the REA is selected through a competition.
-The Head of the REA is appointed and dismissed by the Minister of Education and Science at the request of the province governor (wojewoda) (the head of the government administration in the region).
+The Head of the REA is appointed and dismissed by the Minister of National Education at the request of the province governor (wojewoda) (the head of the government administration in the region).
 Where no candidate has entered or has been selected in a competition, the Minister may appoint a person he / she has selected who fulfils the competition requirements laid down in the legislation.
 The Minister may also dismiss the Head of the REA on his / her own initiative.
 Thus, the Heads of the REAs are not independent from the national authorities.

 The Heads of the REAs exercise pedagogical supervision over public and non-public schools within their provinces.
 They perform their tasks in accordance with detailed regulations on pedagogical supervision and the national school education policy agenda established by the Minister for each school year.

-Specific responsibilities of the Head of the REA in pedagogical supervision:
+Specific pedagogical supervision responsibilities of the Head of the REA:

 • The Head of the REA develops an annual pedagogical supervision plan for a given province, specifying, for example, the topics of external inspections and the number of schools undergoing inspection, and submits a report on findings from supervision in each school year to the Minister.